Horlawhumy-dev/djangoheroku/index.md

 $ pip freeze > requirements.txt
 ```

-I commend your effort.
-Well-done!!
-As a good developer, all secret keys generated for every project are inside `settings.py` and this must be always hidden.
+As a developer, all secret keys generated for every projects are inside `settings.py` and this must be always hidden.
 So we will need to make a `.env` file and store our keys there.

 ```bash
 $ ls